carpino/carpino.github.io/_posts/2024-01-04-TCP-syscalls.markdown

 Read bytes through the socket making at kernel level the specific calls for receiving data through the network, sending acks for received packets and copying received data from the socket buffer.

+#### Close

+Close or aborts any pending connection on the socket.
+At kernel level first check if the socket is in lisenting mode, if so traverse the queue and for each pendinc connection abort it.

 # Syscalls in GO

 The syscall package provides a mean to interact with the underlying operating system directly.
 However, it is essential to note that the syscall package is platform-specific, and some functions might not be available or behave differently across different platforms.

-For what regards at least the TCP calls, they are implemented in the syscall package under the hood with the use of the libc libraries.
+For what regards at least the TCP calls, they are implemented in the syscall package under the hood with the use of the `libc` libraries.
 `libc` is responsible for the mechanism of system calls to the OS implemented in low level code.

 For our purposes we will use the procedures: